Southwest Access Events: Cardmember-Only Redemptions

 Which is why the Rapid Rewards Cardmember Access Events deserve way more attention than they get.

 These are curated, cardmember-only events (private concerts, golf weekends, culinary destination experiences) available only to Chase Southwest Rapid Rewards credit card holders.
-They are sold as points auctions, so they sit entirely outside the dynamic revenue-based model that now governs flight awards.
+They are redeemed with points and sit entirely outside the dynamic revenue-based model that now governs flight awards.
 And after the March 2025 flight-award devaluation, that makes them one of the more interesting redemption lanes left in the program.

 What's on the 2026 Access Events calendar

-Per Chase's Southwest card events page, the confirmed 2026 Access Events lineup runs:
+Per Chase's Southwest card events page, the confirmed 2026 Access Events lineup (as of July 2026) runs:

 Plus three more TBD months filling out a 12-event calendar.